mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

 - ``failCommands``: Required, the list of command names to fail.
 - ``closeConnection``: Boolean option, which defaults to ``false``.
-If ``true``, the connection on which the command is executed will be closed and the client will see a network error.
+If ``true``, the command will not be executed, the connection will be closed, and the client will see a network error.
 - ``errorCode``: Integer option, which is unset by default.
-If set, the specified command error code will be returned as a command error.
+If set, the command will not be executed and the specified command error code will be returned as a command error.
 - ``writeConcernError``: A document, which is unset by default.
 If set, the server will return this document in the "writeConcernError" field.
 This failure response only applies to commands that support write concern and